happybono/SonataSmooth/README.md

 #### How it works
 Computes the median of values in the window, weighted by binomial coefficients, to reduce noise while preserving edges.

+> [!Note]
-Note : Labeled internally as "Weighted Median" (using binomial weights).
+> Labeled internally as "Weighted Median" (using binomial weights).
 README refers to it as "Binomial Median Filtering" - both denote the same weighted-median operation.

 #### Principle
 Median filtering is robust against outliers; binomial weights bias the median toward center points.